KevinTheMix/CheatSheets/Vue.md

   ```

 Scoped slots can be used when we want the content defined in the Parent to make use of data only available in the Child.
-Therefore it is a mechanism to let the Child pass its data to the Parent, that then gets injected back to the Child!
+Therefore it is a mechanism to let the Child pass its data to the Parent via binding, that then gets injected back to the Child via templating.
 To implement this, the Child must v-bind the data by specifying an arbitrary name.
 The Parent can then use the **v-slot** attribute syntax and specify a name for the object holding all the props it receives (similar to the notion of a WPF DataContext, or simply the _data() { return {}}_ section).
 The Child property can then be accessed in the content via `{holdingObjectName}.{childArbitraryName}`